Minnesota Drug Laws Overview

 Fair notice required

 A basic principle of criminal law is notice.
-A person is not accountable for violating a criminal law; unless first put on notice of which conduct is forbidden.
-Statutes are written notice.
+So a person is not accountable for violating a criminal law; unless first put on fair notice of which conduct is forbidden.
+And statutes give written notice.

-In drug laws, this has also meant long lists (“Schedules”) of chemicals and substances described with enough particularity to put people on notice.
+In drug laws, this has also meant long lists (or “Schedules”) of chemicals and substances described with enough particularity to put people on fair notice.